EY-Tech-Consulting-Denmark/Graphathon_2023-05-04/Cypher_exercises.md

 └──────────┴───────────────┘
  ```

- Notice how the relationship between the provider and claim was not necessary to specify in this example.
+ Notice that the relationship between the provider and claim was not necessary to be specified in this example.
 We would have to specify the relation between nodes if we are only interested in a particular way the two nodes are connected.